thoth-tech/ThothTech-Documentation-Website/src/content/docs/Teams and Contributions/2024 Trimester 3/company-structure-objectives-t3-2024.md

 - Implemented the ability to load a project from URL in SK Online by passing the project's URL as a parameter.
 This update allows the IDE to load project zip files via a simple URL, improving the ease of project loading.

+- Integrated the SK Online IDE into the SplashKit website to provide users with seamless access to the platform.
+The integration will allow users to interact with SplashKit library while exploring the site.

 ### In Development Tasks

 #### SplashKit Expansion